Automatically Mount a DRBD Device at Boot

-They may be occasions where it is required to mount the DRBD device at boot outside of pacemaker.
-While not common, we can accomplish this via a systemd unit file.
+There might be occasions where it is required to mount the DRBD® device at boot outside of a cluster resource manager (CRM) such as Pacemaker or DRBD Reactor.
+You can accomplish this using systemd.

-In this example we'll mount /dev/drbd0 on /drbd/r0 upon boot.
-Create a systemd unit file named /etc/systemd/system/drbd-r0.mount (you must name it with the mount path as the name, substituting dashes for slashes).
-The contents of this unit file should look like the example below:
+Create a systemd unit file named /etc/systemd/system/mnt-drbd-r0.mount.
+You must name the unit file with the mount path as the name, substituting dashes for slashes.
+The contents of this unit file should look similar to the example below:

 [Unit]